Wailing Well: Reception

 Richard Bleiler describes "Wailing Well" as "[James] at his lightest, poking fun at school customs and student behaviour and misbehaviour before establishing a supernatural comeuppance".
 Christopher Roden observes that "James tempers his horrors with much humour".
 S. T. Joshi describes the story as "perhaps the most effective of the tales not included in [James'] four ghost story collections, containing rich characterisation of the schoolboy protagonists and a dark humour that underscores the grim horror of the scenario."
 Rosemary Pardoe states that the story "includes some excellent Jamesian chills and black humour".
-Hannah Smith describes it as "the most gruesome, and one of the most funny, of his tales."
-Writing for The Spectator, Ettie Neil-Gallacher briefly described "Wailing Well" as a "clunky howler".
+Hannah Smith describes it as "the most gruesome, and one of the most funny, of [James'] tales."
+Writing for The Spectator, Ettie Neil-Gallacher briefly describes "Wailing Well" as a "clunky howler".
+Charles Keeping describes it as "a little gem".

 Jane Mainley-Piddock writes "The killing of the protagonist Stanley Judkins is redolent of a primal sex scene; his eviscerated corpse is hung from a tree, after the three female vampires have gorged themselves on his blood" and suggests that "Wailing Well" symbolises "James' desire to distance himself from women [...] as though if the temptation to give into the sexual urge is followed then the ending would be as an eviscerated corpse drained of life force, like Stanley Judkins".
 Mainley-Piddock notes that the selection of one male vampire and three female vampires parallels Dracula.